katrimarika/webludo-frontend/README.md

 - show on board whose turn it is (name & color)
 - better highlighting available actions (die/pieces)
 - total accumulated penalties count for each player
+- exit button as a link not button and text "Home" not "Exit"
+- leave game (especially if joined only as a spectator)
+- changelog (code changes affecting users) on the lobby page
+- rules readable on home page
 - sounds:
   1. die roll
   1. move